Evolution PDEs and augmented eigenfunctions. Finite interval: Introduction

 \subsubsection{Transform pair}

-Simple initial-boundary value problems for linear evolution PDEs can be solved via an appropriate transfrom pair.
+Simple IBVP for linear evolution PDEs can be solved via an appropriate transform pair.
 For example, the Dirichlet and Neumann problems of the heat equation on the finite interval can be solved with the transform pair associated with the Fourier-sine and the Fourier-cosine series, respectively.
 Similarly, the series that can be constructed using the residue calculations of the right hand side of equation~\eqref{eqn:introIBVP.solution.1} can be obtained directly via a classical transform pair, which in turn can be constructed via standard spectral analysis.

-It turns out that the unified method provides an algorithmic way for constructing a transform pair tailored for a given initial-boundary value problem.
+It turns out that the unified method provides an algorithmic way for constructing a transform pair tailored for a given IBVP.
 For example, the integral representation~\eqref{eqn:introIBVP.solution.2} gives rise to the following transform pair tailored for solving problems~1 and~2:

 The alternative representation~\eqref{eqn:introIBVP.solution.1} gives rise to the following alternative transform pair tailored for solving problem~1:

 where $F_\lambda(f)$ is defined by equations~\eqref{eqn:introTrans.1.1a},~\eqref{eqn:introTrans.1.1c} and~\eqref{eqn:introTrans.1.1d} and $\Gamma_\sigma$ is defined below~\eqref{eqn:introIBVP.solution.1}.